sagelga/react-weather-app/README.md

 ## Description

-This is a weather app created in React.
-It uses Tailwind CSS for styling and OpenWeatherMap API for fetching weather data.
-Uses Icons8 for weather and Unsplash for background.
-We deploy the source code using Netlify.
+This is a React-based weather application that leverages Tailwind CSS for styling and the OpenWeatherMap API for fetching weather data.
+Additionally, it utilizes Icons8 for weather icons and Unsplash for background images.
+The source code is deployed using Netlify.

 Visit [http://weather-dev.sagelga.com](http://weather-dev.sagelga.com/) to see the app in action.